smithellis/eeupgrade/README.md

 #USAGE

 Upload your new, unzipped version of ExpressionEngine onto the server where your site lives - but don't put it inside your current EE installation folders...

-Put this script (eeupgrade.sh) somewhere you can access it outside the EE directoriesi, but on that same server.
+Put this script (eeupgrade.sh) somewhere you can access it outside the EE directories, but on that same server.

 Start the script as root: